Markey bests Kennedy in first fundraising quarter

 Markey’s campaign took in $1.1 million between July 1 and Sept.
 30, finishing the third quarter with $4.4 million on hand, according to a Federal Elections Commission report due Tuesday.

-Kennedy — whose campaign emphasized that he was only in the Democratic Senate primary for only one of the three months in the quarter — took in $680,000, finishing with nearly $4.3 million on hand.
+Kennedy — whose campaign emphasized that he was in the Senate primary for only one of the quarter’s three months — took in $680,000, finishing with nearly $4.3 million on hand.

 Put another way, Kennedy burned through most of the money he raised during the quarter, while Markey was able to hold onto nearly one-third of his new cash.

-The financial picture is murkier in the race to replace Kennedy as the U.S. House lawmaker for the 4th Congressional District, since not all the candidates had entered the race and begun raising money before the quarter ended on Sept.
-30.
+The financial picture is murkier in the race to replace Kennedy as the U.S. House lawmaker for the 4th Congressional District, since not all the Democrats had yet entered the race and begun raising money before the quarter ended on Sept.
+30. (No Republicans have jumped in.)

 Two other candidates — Jesse Mermell and Jake Auchincloss — began raising money this month and won’t file their first fundraising reports until early next year.